dfinity/ci-tools/actions/approve-pr/README.md

 # Approve pull request action

 This action approves a pull request and optionally enables automerge.
+See the [create pull request action](../create-pr/README.md) for a ready to use action that can create a pull request.

 ## Action inputs